Bengissimo/Filler/README.md

 ## Rules of the Filler game:

-- The game is provided as a Ruby executable.
+- The game was provided as a Ruby executable (see the resources folder).
-- Two players on a board with a known size
+- There are two players on a board with a known size.
 - Players take turns placing a piece.
 - The game provides pieces.
 The size and shape of the piece are random.
 - The game stops once a piece can no longer be placed.
-- The winning player should place as many pieces as possible
+- The winning player should place as many pieces as possible.

 ## Strategy